qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step5.md

 > Press Ctrl+C to stop the watch process

-As you saw, the new Pod was created and the old one was removed.
-Now, we need to have: 1 Deployment, 2 ReplicaSet and 3 Pods.
+As you saw, the new Pods were creating and the old one removed.
+At this moment we have 1 Deployment, 2 ReplicaSet and 3 Pods.
 Lets verify:

 `kubectl get deployment,replicaset,pod`{{execute}}